 My older daughter (a visual learner) also loved these two-piece letter puzzles and our ABC books:

 My younger daughter (an auditory learner) loved this CD and our sign language DVDs/CDs:

 Finally, some of our favorite letter recognition activities come out in our seasonal play.
 Leftover plastic eggs are great for making homemade ABC games!

 Download our plastic egg activities here.

 It is my sincere hope that this post has sparked some ideas for letter recognition activities that you can do at home!
-If you need MORE ideas, I would love for you to join our free Facebook group or schedule a one-on-one chat with me.
+If you need MORE ideas, I would love for you to join our free Resource Library.